April 5, 2020

 Photo collection appreciating Scottish trees.

 The region where I grew up had around 50% of land covered with forests1 – it was easy to take them for granted.
 Now I am based in the UK, where forests cover only about 13%2.
 Still, that is more than where I lived before moving to the UK some five years ago3.
 That said, I now value woods more than before, and if I have time, chances are that I visit one.
-In my opinion, the nicest UK woodlands are in Scotland, and that's where this post comes in: it is a collection of pictures I took there and why I think that.
+That's where this post comes in: it is a collection of woods I captured in Scotland.

 While Scotland is above the UK's forest area average, most of the Scottish coastline is treeless with either rugged or agricultural terrain.
 There are some exceptions, though: